 We like to include the art or typography from the cover on section dividers, the table of contents, the index… any place that could use a little boost of inspiration.
 This makes your yearbook design even more cohesive.

 By breaking your cover design into its smaller components, a lot of the design work for inner page background and accents are already done for you.
-(And if you need some inspiration on how to work through the design process, check out this post on our favorite yearbook covers from the 2015-2016 school year.)
+(And if you need some inspiration on how to work through the design process, check out this post on our favorite yearbook covers from the 2015-2016 school year–it was a couple years ago, but it still has some unique ideas.)

 This attention to detail in creating a fully saturated design will bring the theme to the reader right from the second that yearbook enters their eager hands.
 You’re giving your students permission to be excited about the theme before they even see it play out.
 And you can be excited, too.